telerik/reporting-docs/embedding-reports/asp-net-core-reporting.md

 position: 6
 ---

-# Embedding Telerik Reporting in ASP.NET Core Reporting applications
+# Embedding Telerik Reporting in ASP.NET Core Reporting Applications

 [ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core) is an advanced Web technology that lets you build modern cross-platform client-side, server-side and combined applications.
 This article offers a brief overview of the most popular approaches to integrate and use Telerik Reporting in ASP.NET Core Web Reporting applications.